basho/basho_docs/content/riak/kv/2.1.4/learn/dynamo.md

 node additions and removals by the explicit node join and leave methods and temporary node failures are detected by the individual nodes when they fail to communicate with others (while forwarding requests).

-> Riak follows the same mechanism, by manually triggering permanent ring state changes, and gossiping the new state.
+> Riak KV follows the same mechanism, by manually triggering permanent ring state changes, and gossiping the new state.

 ### 4.9 Adding/Removing Storage Nodes